hashicorp/terraform/website/source/docs/providers/circonus/d/collector.html.markdown

 The following attributes are exported:

-* `cid` - The Circonus ID of the selected Collector.
+* `id` - The Circonus ID of the selected Collector.

 * `details` - A list of details about the individual Collector instances that make up the group of collectors.
 See below for a list of attributes within